chtrembl/azure-cloud/petstore/13-build-deploy-azure-functions/README.md

     }
   ```

- ## 3. Let's use the the maven plugin to run our Azure Function App locally.
+ ## 3. Let's use the the maven plugin to build/run our Azure Function App locally.

   ```
   mvn clean package